kubevault/kubevault/docs/vaultserver.md

 ### DynamoDB

-Contain the informations to use AWS DynamoDB as backend storage in vault.
+Contains required information to use AWS DynamoDB as backend storage in vault.
 Vault documentions about DynamoDB can be found [here](https://www.vaultproject.io/docs/configuration/storage/dynamodb.html).
   ```yaml
   backendStorage:
     dynamoDB: